OverviewEvalin Route - Gross Furkahorn m. 3106

 Evalin Route + ESE ridge exit report (French Scale)

-The route can be easily climbed up and down directly from the Furkapass parking; otherwise the choice is to spend the night to the Sidelenhutte m.
-2708, open in summer,
+The route can be easily climbed up and down directly from the Furkapass parking; otherwise the choice is to stay overnight at Sidelenhutte m.
+2708, open in summer.

 From Furka Zentrum a well worn path heading North and rising steadily towards right leads to Sidelenhütte; at the second path’s forking before reaching the hut and after a footbridge over the stream, leave the path to the hut and rise along some steep morenic slopes as far as a point at 2659 m.
 From here enter the Sidelen Glacier, rising towards left along steep snow slopes and heading to an obvious reddish pillar located about one hundred meters to the right of the classic ESE ridge.
 Starting point near a little corner (from 1 and a half to 2 hours by walk from Furkapass, according to the amount of snow).

 L1 - Starting point on a flake, then climb slanting left and up a little overhang and a corner.
 Traverse left to the belay.
 5c, 35 m.